2 injured in 3-car crash at Port Sheldon, 48th Ave.

-The 28-year-old Grandville man was taken to the hospital in “serious but stable” condition, according to police.
+The Grandville man was taken to an area hospital in “serious but stable” condition, the Ottawa County Sheriff's Office said.
 He was also ticketed for disregarding the traffic signal.

 (0) comments